-I think if you surround yourself with one person for too long, you don’t grow and if you’re not growing you’re dying, like your brain and I think it’s important to have constant change.
+I think if you surround yourself with one person for too long, you don’t grow and if you’re not growing you’re dying.
+I think it’s important to have constant change.
 Change is a beautiful thing.
-I think the whole thing why you’re just with one, like how people have their cliques. you’re not letting any new things in.

 — Racheal, Artist

-I was insecure because I needed the approval of my dad because, with every person in the world, I don’t care who they are, they needed approval from there mom or dad.
+I was insecure.
+I needed the approval of my dad because, with every person in the world, I don’t care who they are, they needed approval from their mom or dad.
 They need that, I needed mine from my dad.
-I sometimes slip into that where I am lik,e am I good enough?
+I sometimes I slip into that ‘am I good enough?’ thinking.
 Like a puppy.
 When the truth is, who the fuck cares if I’m good enough for you.
 Am I good enough for me?
 Because, my best friend, at the end of the day, is the person looking at me in the mirror.

 — Racheal, Stylist